 Flutter is an open-source Software Development Kit (SDK), developed by Google that enables developers to write a single code for both android and apple apps.
-Developers find it more comfortable to build an interactive user-interface with Flutter.
+Developers find it more comfortable to build an interactive user interface with Flutter app development.
 Plus, it takes comparatively less code to sync and update the view of the app.

-Flutter uses Dart as its excellent programming language and a simple method to design and build stunning apps.
+Flutter app development uses Dart as its excellent programming language and a simple method to design and build stunning apps.
 It is equipped with Material Design for Android and Cupertino for Apple platforms.